RobotLeopard86/CacaoEngine/tools/cubetool/README.md

 # Cacao Engine Cubemap Tool

 ## About
-A tool to create packed cubemap (.xjc) files from unpacked files (.ajc) and their associated images, as well as extract face images from existing packed cubemaps.
+A tool to create compiled cubemap (.xjc) files from cubemap definition files (.ajc) and their associated images, as well as extract face images from existing compiled cubemaps.

 ## Supported Formats
-Input images referenced in an unpacked cubemap file may be in one of these formats:
+Input images referenced in a cubemap definition file may be in one of these formats:
 * JPEG
 * PNG
 * TGA
 * TIFF
 * WebP

-Output images from the extractor will be converted to PNG files when outputted for easiest use (though they are stored as lossless WebP images in the packed file).
+Output images from the extractor will be converted to PNG files when outputted for easiest use (though they are stored as lossless WebP images in the compiled file).

 ## Command-Line Usage
 ```